xebialabs/blueprints/azure/aks/README.md

 ### Authenticate to Azure

-### Creating Google Cloud project and service account for terraform
+### Creating a functional user under your subscription

 We need to configure the provider with the subscription_id, client_id, client_secret and tenant_id.